kalngyk/calibur/README.md

    - calibur-lite is a lighter version of calibur which reports only the best decoy.

    If you are running MS Windows, you should have installed MS Visual Studio Community.
-   Open the Developer Command Prompt, and type `nmake /F Makefile.win` This will build the program calibur.exe.
+   Open the Developer Command Prompt at the directory where the file Makefile.win is, type `nmake /F Makefile.win`.
+   This will build the program calibur.exe.

    That's all!